starling021/ehtools/README.md

 > modules -i

-> Ehtools Modules Snapshot (EMS)
+## Ehtools Modules Snapshot (EMS)

-    INFO: EMS is a saved ehtools modules data from /bin/ehtools and /root/ehtools/eht (this is saved ehtools modules data), you can take it with Modules utility v1.9 and restore it.
+    INFO: EMS is a saved ehtools modules data from /bin/ehtools and /root/ehtools/eht (this is a saved ehtools modules data), you can take it using the ehtmod utility v1.9 and restore it.

-> Ehtools Modules Restoration (EMR)

-    INFO: EMR is an operation that removing /bin/ehtools and /root/ehtools/eht and restoring it from saved ehtools modules snapshot, you can take it with Modules utility v1.9 but ESR will remove all your old ehtools modules data from /bin/ehtools and /root/ehtools/eht!

 To take ehtools modules snapshot you need to execute the following command.
 You need to enter the name of the ehtools modules snapshot you want to take (example: snapshot1):

 > ehtmod -t snapshot1

+## Ehtools Modules Restoration (EMR)

+    INFO: EMR is an operation that removing /bin/ehtools and /root/ehtools/eht and restoring it from the saved ehtools modules snapshot, you can restore it using the ehtsh utility v1.9, but ESR will remove all your old ehtools modules data from /bin/ehtools and /root/ehtools/eht!

 To restore ehtools modules snapshot you need to execute the following command.
 You need to enter the name of the saved ehtools modules snapshot (example: snapshot1):